jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/compliance/owasp/index.md

 ### How can Fluid Attacks help with OWASP compliance?

 Ensuring compliance with up-to-date security standards may become a complicated issue for diverse organizations that use continually evolving information technology for their businesses.
-Fluid Attacks recognizes this and offers you comprehensive testing and analysis to determine whether your company is effectively complying with all corresponding security requirements.
+`Fluid Attacks` recognizes this and offers you comprehensive testing and analysis to determine whether your company is effectively complying with all the corresponding security requirements.

+`Fluid Attacks'` [Continuous
+Hacking](../../services/continuous-hacking/) service tests
+around 200 technical security requirements in each of your projects.
+These requirements include preventing
+OWASP Top 10 Web Application Security Risks.
+We guarantee the detection
+of all vulnerabilities in your software associated with such risks.
+In addition,
-Although Fluid Attacks’ [Continuous Hacking](../../services/continuous-hacking/) service goes beyond the OWASP Top 10 Web Application Security Risk, testing around 200 technical security requirements in each of your projects, we can guarantee the detection of all vulnerabilities in your software associated with such risks.
-In addition, we provide you with reliable reports so that your team can take the necessary steps to adjust and maintain your information systems in line with such requirements.
+we provide you with reliable reports so that your team can take the necessary steps to adjust and maintain your information systems in line with OWASP requirements.

 All our security testing is based on [Criteria](https://docs.fluidattacks.com/criteria/), which is a set of security requirements written by us in a comprehensible manner, using several international standards as a reference.
-It allows you to parameterize the assessments we make to your systems and determine what your company agrees to comply with and what would be considered a vulnerability.
+It allows you to
+parameterize the assessments we make to your systems and determine what your company agrees to comply with and what would be considered a vulnerability.

 </div>